Network Systems Management Header

 Course Code: ENG-101

-This is a (College Transfer) course in which the following topics are presented: A study of composition in conjunction with appropriate literary selections, with frequent theme assignments to reinforce effective writing.
-A review of standard usage and the basic techniques of research are also presented.
+This is a (college transfer) course in which the following topics are presented: A study of composition in conjunction with appropriate reading and multimedia selections, with frequent assignments to reinforce effective writing.
+A review of the basic techniques of research are also presented.

 Course Code: IST-201